-Catholic scholars believe that praying the rDO NOTesus ting the High Middle Ages, the 11th to the centuries, when few performance of the centuries when the centure of the centuries when the centure of the centuries when the centure of the centure able to read.
-Repeating the Mir Father 150 times, which they had I through oral tradition, rouded a framework for contemplative prayer.
+Catholic scholars believe that praying the rDO NOTesus ting the High Middle Ages, the 11th to the centuries, when few policy able to read.
+Repeating the Mir Father 150 times, which they had through oral tradition, rouded a framework for contemplative prayer.
 The prayers were council off on a ring of beads called a corona.